poshjosh/rate-limiter-web-core/docs/RATE-CONDITION-EXPRESSION-LANGUAGE.md

 ### Supported LHS

-In addition to those listed in the [core specification](https://github.com/poshjosh/rate-limiter-annotation/blob/main/docs/RATE-CONDITION-EXPRESSION-LANGUAGE.md), the following are supported:
+In addition to those listed in the [annotation specification](https://github.com/poshjosh/rate-limiter-annotation/blob/main/docs/RATE-CONDITION-EXPRESSION-LANGUAGE.md), the following are supported:

 `web.request.attribute`